 Krita Desktop is a free and open source painting application.
-Version 3.1 was released Tuesday, December 14th, 2016.
+Version 3.1.2 was released Wedneday, February 1st, 2017.
 See below on where to download it.
 Head to the release notes page if you are interested in seeing what is new.

 Tablet Support: Wacom, Huion, Yiynova, Surface Pro